rkommare/Group-7/reports/week06.md

 ## Shipped this week
 - Evaluation framework to establish the baseline parsing accuracy.
 The framework can be reused to evaluate our custom model once we train it. (evidence: commit c7c5b67)
+- Added nlp parsing capability to app (c17252a)

 ## User / validation learning
 - <what you learned + how you got it: an interview, usage data, a task test>